wild-mustango/VenusOsTFT35/README.md

 For R2, choose values between 1k and 1k5 (for sufficient base current) and for R3 values between 10k and 56k (for correct base pull-down)

+For R1 (R5 marked in PCB's silkscreen) you have two options:
+-  Keep the SMD resistor and solder one side to the PCB (the pad which is not GND) and solder the other side to R2.
+-  Take a THD resistor of the same value and solder it as I did.

+I had laying around 2.2 ohm resistors, so I was easy for me.
+But, I understand that this low value resistors and harder to find, so I would choose to keep SMD resistor and get R2 and R3 that are more common values.

 ![image](https://user-images.githubusercontent.com/35175513/179475164-faaac4ad-1c70-4f27-9ef2-896fc098d743.png)

 ![image](https://user-images.githubusercontent.com/35175513/179475322-ea8da534-c25f-416f-a57a-051a14aaf7e6.png)